 The Victorian style architecture originated in England during the reign of Queen Victoria roughly between 1837 and 1901.

-San Francisco was among the first cities in the US to embrace Victorian style architecture and they have a long history in San Francisco.
+San Francisco was among the first cities in the US to embrace Victorian style architecture.
 It is estimated that over 40 000 Victorian style homes were built in San Francisco between 1850 and 1900.
 Sadly, many of these beautiful architectural gems were destroyed in 1906 earthquake that shook the whole city.
-Luckily there are still many of them remaining in the city today!
+Luckily a bunch of them still remain in the city today!

 Neighborhoods with Victorian Style Houses in San Francisco